 - Glue together the blank sides of the corresponding number pages (with stars) and calendar pages (with text).

 - Make sure the date on the number page matches the date on the calendar page.

 - Cut along the burgundy lines (you’ll have 24 double-sided cards) and fold your cards in half

 Hang your calendar

-Use like a regular Advent calendar to count down the days!
+Use as you would a traditional Advent calendar to count down the days until Christmas!